soup-bowl/Modoki-Firefox/README.md

 This project aims to bring the Modern Modoki (or close in appearance) theme back to Firefox using the amazing Redmond Firefox theme base, via Firefox's remaining UserChrome interface.

+> [!WARNING]
+> **Firefox 126** introduces a breaking change to the menu.
+I haven't located it yet, so **this theme will be functionally broken**.
+I recommend disabling it until it is located an fixed.
+The issue is tracked in #29.

 If you're using Pale Moon browser, Use **[Modoki Moon][mmm]** instead of this - a full fork of the original.

 This theme pairs beautifully with the **[Chicago95 theme for XFCE][c95]**.